kaulashish/UfaberProj-TaskMgmt/README.md

 ### Subtask

 - #### Create subtask:
   Creates a new subtask for the associated task.
 Takes in name, description, start_date, end_date and assignee as input.
-The assignee must be mentioned in the task assignee.
 One can provide multiple assignees by just providing the same key 'assignee'.
 POST method.

+  `Note`: The assignee must be mentioned in the task assignee.
   `localhost:8000/api/project/<int:pk>/task/<int:pk>/subtask/create`

 - #### List subtask: